huzidev/CV/readme.md

 - Contact and Profiles
 - Skills
 - Education details
-- Downloadable button for downloading CV in jpeg and pdf form
+- Download button for downloading CV in jpeg and pdf form